 Tips on Expressing Anger in English

 You already have learned a few common English expressions to communicate your anger.
-In many cases, when we lose our temper, we become abusive, and we can’t choose the right words depending on the situation: formal or informal.
-Here, in this part, I’ll give you some tips that can help you express your anger well.
+When we lose our temper, we often become abusive, and we can’t choose the right words depending on the situation: formal or informal.
+In this part, I’ll give tips to help you express your anger well.

 Tip 1.
 Know the Differences between Extreme and Moderate Anger Expressions

 You must know the contrast between moderate and abusive anger expressions.
 No matter how angry you are, you should not use abusive expressions.
-Here is a table that shows a comparison between decent and abusive expressions through examples.
+Here is a table that compares decent and abusive expressions through examples.

 |Situations||Extreme Anger Expressions (Abusive)||Moderate Anger Expressions (Not Abusive)|